Sanarik

-Sanarik is a 2014 horror Indian Meitei language film directed by L. Rajesh and produced by Khelen Mangang, under the banner of Mosbran Films.
-The film features baby Rekha Heigrujam in the titular role with Lairenjam Olen, Nirmala, Idhou, Mangoljao, Merina, Thoibi and Sagolsem Dhanamanjuri in the lead roles.
+Sanarik is a 2014 Manipuri horror film directed by L. Rajesh and produced by Khelen Mangang, under the banner of Mosbran Films.
+The film features baby Rekha Heigrujam in the title role with Lairenjam Olen, Nirmala, Idhou, Mangoljao, Merina, Thoibi and Sagolsem Dhanamanjuri in the lead roles.
 It is a feature film about an abnormal girl who is being harassed because of her looks and colour.
 The film was released at Manipur Film Development Corporation (MFDC), Palace Compound on 28 January 2014.